CostantiniMatteo/progetto-ir/README.md

 If you don't want to use Docker you'll neet Python 3.x and Java 11 with Maven.
 Then to use the Search Engine with the Web App:

+**Note**: You also need to change three paths in `tweet-tweet-go/src/main/java/cgp/ttg/engine/UserProfile.java` and `tweet-tweet-go/src/main/java/cgp/ttg/engine/Indexer.java`.
+Just swap the un-commented ones with the commented paths.

 ```
 $ git clone https://github.com/CostantiniMatteo/progetto-ir.git && cd progetto-ir
 $ cd tweet-tweet-go